Azure/multi-cloud-asset-inventory-preview/src/Arc-onboarding-details.md

 ## Filtering Rules
 You can filter for which Azure regions you would like to scan for.
 By default, all regions will be scanned.

-In addition, you must have a tag on your EC2 instances with the key of `Arc` and empty value.
+In addition, you must have a tag on your EC2 instances with the key of `arc` and empty value.
+This is case sensitive.
 If your EC2 instance does not have this tag, the Arc agent will not be installed.

 ## Connectivity Method
 You can select how the Arc Connected machine agent should connect through the internet through either public endpoints or through a proxy server.
 You can learn more [here](https://learn.microsoft.com/azure/azure-arc/servers/network-requirements)